dslik/red-jellies/final-project/final-project-report.md

 When the screen goes yellow, you will see the GPS coordinates of your current location, and you can take a sensor out of your bags and hold the top (rounded end) of the sensor up to the phone camera.
 The phone will activate the sensor, and record the time and serial number of the sensor.
 When this data is received, the phone will beep, the screen will change to green, and you will be able to capture a photo of the sensor in-situ if desired, then will return you to the selected session, ready for you to drop the next sensor.

-You will be able to rapidly deploy sensors by using your thumb to navigate through the screens while you simultaniously place sensors using your dominant hand.
+You will be able to rapidly deploy sensors by using your thumb to navigate through the screens while you simultaneously place sensors using your dominant hand.
 With practice, deploying a sensor should take under 30 seconds.

 Sensors can be added to a session at any time, but the best data is obtained when all of the sensors are placed together.